πΊοΈ Overview

 Bypass verifying the checksum of downloaded artifacts with --skip-verify-checksum2

---skip schema: Skip schema validation checks--skip prose: Skip prose quality checks--skip readability: Skip readability checks--skip schema,prose: Skip both schema validation and prose quality checks (works for any combination of categories)--disable-website-checks: Disable all website-related checks (link integrity, etc.)
+--skip schema: Skip schema validation checks--skip prose: Skip prose quality checks--skip readability: Skip readability checks--skip schema,prose: Skip both schema validation and prose quality checks (this works for any combination of categories)--disable-website-checks: Disable all website-related checks (link integrity, etc.)

 Note